The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 One Touch Operation

 The last feature that is probably one of my favorites of the Tactacam family of cameras is the one-touch operation.
 When ready to film, simply push the power button.
 The camera vibrates to alert you that it has turned on, and then it immediately starts filming.
-To pause recording, simply hit the button again.
+To pause the recording, simply hit the button again.

 In case I didn’t emphasize it enough, the Tactacam remote works the same, and all cameras connected to it can be controlled exactly the same way – just by pushing one button!